-Myomas are none-cancer tumors which stem from the uterine murcle.
-Uterus is a mass of muscles and myomas are tumors that come from this muscle tissue.
+Myomas are none-cancer tumors which stem from the uterine muscle.
+The uterus is a mass of muscles and myomas are tumors that come from this muscle tissue.
 This mass of muscle is needed to push the baby out of the uterus.
 Myomas are one of the most frequently seen women diseases.
-According to the statistics, 20 % all women have myomas and the number increases to 40 % for women above the age 35.
-Women do not complain about myomas and their presence is sometimes recognized understood through pelvic examination.
+According to the statistics, 20 % of all women have myomas and the number increases to 40 % for women above the age of 35.
+Women do not complain about myomas and their presence is sometimes recognized as understood through pelvic examination.

-There is not an cause of why myomas occur.
+There is not a cause of why myomas occur.
 But, inheritance is a common factor.

 If myomas, expanding toward the exterior and the ones that stay in the muscle, are over 5cm, they are also removed.
 This is usually done for patients suffering from infertility.

-Myomas can reoccur and increase in number through out the time.
+Myomas can reoccur and increase in number throughout time.

-It is known that some patients even had 40 myomas which mean that many surgeries need to be done.
-If a patient has completed his family and close to the menopausal age, sometimes the uterus is being taken out in order to save the patient from future surgeries.
+It is known that some patients even had 40 myomas which means that many surgeries need to be done.
+If a patient has completed his family and closes to the menopausal age, sometimes the uterus is being taken out in order to save the patient from future surgeries.

-If there is no change in the myomas after the menopause then their removal is not necessary.
+If there is no change in the myomas after menopause then their removal is not necessary.